Signature Rule Authoring Guide

 2. If payload_contains is present:

-• With match_all: true: all patterns match the payload.
+• With match_all: true: all patterns match.

 Field Reference